Skarlso/blogsource/content/blog/2019-09-16-kubernetes-cluster.md

 Again, very boring stuff.
 Boring is good.
 Boring is predictable.
 We expose port 9000 to the named targetPort called irc-http which we defined in the above deployment.

 Now, I have a domain in which these things are running, let's call it `powerhouse.com` (because I'm tired of example.com).
 And I have multiple services in this namespace too, so I'll call the namespace here, powerhouse and put this irc service in there.
-This also means that the ingress resource for this namespace will contain a couple more routings, because my powerhouse namespace will also contain my gitea and athens proxy installation.
+This also means that the ingress resource for this namespace will contain a couple more routings, because my powerhouse namespace will also contain my gitea and Athens proxy installation.

 We can, however, take a peak the ingress resource here and now too... because I hate suspense.